ssalvate/GameProgramming/README.md

 # Game Programming with C++

-Game Programming in C++; Studies + exercises from book of the same name by Sanjay Madhav
+Studies + exercises from book of the same name by Sanjay Madhav

 ## Description

 A long-term project that I am using to strengthen and reinforce my game programming fundamentals.
-I am also attempting to better document the projects I do for personal growth.
 This project starts with fundamental concepts of game programming in 2D and moves into 3D.
 Mini demo projects are written to demonstrate the fundamentals learned.